infolock/Glaurung/README.md

 ## iOS Support
 This will work for any devices running iOS 7+

+## Current Plans
+I've completed the transition of the code ( which seems to have been built with iOS SDK 3.0(ish) ) and brought it into a working iOS 8 environment.
+I've also converted it over to be ARC with 1 minor and outstanding issue ( see Known Issues below ).
+However, the one known issue is related to the "Remote PC" feature.
+So, unless you plan to try that ( which I haven't tried myself yet ), be warned that you may need to first resolve that small problem.

+With all that being said, the ultimate goal is to take this from being an Objective C iOS 8.0 source to a Swift iOS 8 source.
+Its a large build with a sh!t ton of work, but if this can be converted to Swift I believe it will be well worth the effort.

 ## Known Issue(s)

 ### 1 Unresolved ARC Issue Remaining